Particular/docs.particular.net/persistence/service-fabric/sagas.md

 ### Updating or deleting saga data

-Starting from version 2.2 ServiceFabric persistence uses `LockMode.Update` to acquire an [exclusive lock](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-reliable-services-reliable-collections-transactions-locks#locks) when updating or deleting saga data.
+Starting from version 2.2, ServiceFabric persistence uses `LockMode.Update` to acquire an [exclusive lock](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-reliable-services-reliable-collections-transactions-locks#locks) when updating or deleting saga data.
 The saga persister tries to acquire an exclusive lock on the saga data for up to [four seconds](/persistence/service-fabric/#usage-transaction-timeout).
-If within this time period an exclusive lock cannot be acquired a `TimeoutException` is thrown and regular message retry policies are applied.
+If, within this time period, an exclusive lock cannot be acquired, a `TimeoutException` is thrown and regular message retry policies are applied.

 Example exception: